-The Arabian horse has one of the world's longest histories, going back thousands of years; its official breed registry is the oldest in the world.
-Its striking beauty and even temperament have made it a popular breeding horse throughout the ages, and Arabians have contributed their elegance, spirit, and intelligence to almost every light horse breed that exists.
-Many pony and warmblood breeds count the Arabian among its ancestors, too.
-Horse enthusiasts around the world have much for which to thank this versatile, healthy, loyal breed.
+The Arabian horse breed goes back thousands of years.
+Its striking beauty and even temperament have made it a popular breeding horse throughout the ages.
+Arabians have contributed their elegance, spirit, and intelligence to almost every light horse breed that exists.
+Many pony and warmblood breeds also count the athletic Arabian among their ancestors.

 Arabian Horse History and Origins

-While the very beginnings of the Arabian horse are hidden in the ancient desert sands, most experts agree that Arabians originated in the vicinity of the Arabian Peninsula.
-The Bedouin tribes trace their common history with Arab horses back to 3000 B.C. and keep meticulous ancestral records, also known as pedigrees.
-The Arab’s hardiness is a result of the harsh desert climate and terrain in which they evolved.
+While the very beginnings of the Arabian horse are hidden in the ancient desert sands, most experts agree Arabians originated in the vicinity of the Arabian Peninsula.
+The Bedouin tribes have traced their common history with these horses back to 3000 B.C., keeping meticulous ancestral records, or pedigrees.
+The modern breed's hardiness is a result of the harsh desert climate and terrain from which it evolved.

-Genghis Khan, Napoleon, George Washington, and Alexander the Great are among the countless other historical figures who owned and rode Arabians.
-In the seventh century A.D., the prophet Mohammed urged his followers to treat their Arabian horses with kindness and respect, particularly the mares who ensured the breed's quality and continuity.
-He taught that the Arabian was a gift from Allah himself, and treating these horses well helped ensure happiness in the afterlife.
+Eventually, Arabian horses spread throughout Europe and beyond due to both war and trade.
+Genghis Khan, Napoleon Bonaparte, George Washington, and Alexander the Great are among the many historical figures who owned and rode Arabians.
+And the prophet Mohammed urged his followers to treat their Arabian horses with kindness and respect.

-Arabians are small in stature compared to many riding horses, standing between 14 and 15.2 hands high (56 to 62 inches at the top of the shoulder).
-They are fine- to medium-boned and weigh from 800 to 1000 pounds.
-Some Arabian horses of Polish bloodlines exceed 15.3 hands high (63 inches).
-Selective breeding has produced both fine-boned and more robustly built Arabians, but all share the breed's general appearance and grace.
+Arabians are small in stature compared to many riding horses, standing between 14 hands (56 inches) and 16 hands (64 inches) on average.
+They are fine- to medium-boned and weigh from 800 to 1,000 pounds.
+Selective breeding has produced more robustly built Arabians, but all share the breed's general appearance and grace.

-The Arabian Horse Association recognizes the colors bay, gray, chestnut, black, and roan, but Arabians have all manner of white facial markings, and white socks or stockings on their legs.
-Some bloodlines are known for their specific color or markings, like the high white socks and white faces of the Crabbet bloodlines.
+The Arabian Horse Association recognizes the coat colors of bay, gray, chestnut, black, and roan.
+Arabians also can have white facial markings and socks or stockings on their legs.
+Some bloodlines are known for their specific appearances, such as the high white socks and white faces of the Crabbet bloodline.

-Arabians are never dun, cremello, palomino, and buckskin because purebreds don't carry dilutions genes.
-Archeological evidence, however, suggests that they existed in ancient times.
-Sabino — a type of white pattern on the skin and in the hair — is the only spotted pattern now carried in pure Arabian lines.
+Arabians are never dun, cremello, palomino, or buckskin because purebreds don't carry dilutions genes.
+Sabino, a type of white pattern on the skin and coat, is the only spotted pattern now carried in pure Arabian lines.

 The skin of the Arabian horse is black, except for under white markings.
 The dark pigmentation protected the horses against the harsh desert sun.